+Arrival Date TBD

+Orientation TBD

-First Day of Classes September 3
+First Day of Classes September 2

-Semester Ends January 20
+Semester Ends January 19

+Final Exams Depends on courses

-Move Out Date January 18
+Move Out Date TBD

 At the time of printing, these dates were listed on Linnaeus' website, but they are subject to change and are not final.
 The official arrival dates, orientation and move out dates will be provided to you once you are officially accepted into the program.
-Please note that while there is no official break over Christmas, classes are usually not scheduled on Christmas.
+Fall students, please note that while there is no official break over Christmas, classes are usually not scheduled on Christmas.